tapanagkumar/LocalSearchdotcom/README.md

 ### Tests Covered

 - Feature 1: Test to Search for an Item from Search field.
-- Feature 2: Test to Search for an Item from Popular Searchers.
+- Feature 2: Test to Search for an Item from Popular Searches.

 ## Pre-requisites